WinterWyman Recruiters Share Favorite Ways They Set Up Their Candidates for Success

-Brian Beaudry - Principal Staffing Manager, Accounting, Finance & Administrative Contract Staffing
+Brian Beaudry - Principal Staffing Manager / Manager, Accounting, Finance & Administrative Contract Staffing

 "When I help a candidate prepare for an interview, we work together to craft an effective campaign.
 We talk about why their profile is well suited to the open role and how to present that, in detail, to the hiring manager.
 I also work with them to anticipate any potential objections the hiring manager might have.
 Sometimes preparing to answer a question about something they may lack can mean the difference between securing an offer and being passed over.
 For example, a candidate that is otherwise right for a job but doesn’t have the software required for the role can confidently reply that they have always been able to quickly adapt to new software environments in the past.
 Preparing ahead of time for these potential pitfalls can allow a candidate to keep their confidence level high during the interview, rather than fumbling to respond with a satisfactory answer in the moment.
 When it comes to handling instances where a candidate comes up short from what the hiring manager is asking for, what you say is not as important as the confidence with which you say it.
 Preparation allows a candidate to answer those instances in the best way possible.”